Writing

 Policy briefs, legal testimony, policy advocacy products, participatory research training curriculum (workshops, institutes, university courses) for youth and communities, curriculum and training for teachers and counsellors, trainings on research for social equity, policy development and policy advocacy, podcasts, live storytelling, peer-review conference papers and presentations.

-Graduate Student
+Selected Student

 Publications